bdwyertech/go-healthz/README.md

 ## Overview

-This is a simple web service designed to enable simple health checks for services which otherwise do not expose their own.
+This is a small web service designed to enable simple health checks for services which otherwise do not expose their own.

 Health checks are performed in real-time, per request.
-For this reason, a flexible caching mechanism has been implemented with sane defaults to prevent "expensive" checks from degrading performance.
-Even so, on AWS, you'd want to limit inbound traffic from the Load Balancer only as they are the source of health check traffic.
+For this reason, a flexible caching mechanism has been implemented with sane defaults to prevent "expensive" checks from degrading performance and/or DDoS'ing your server.
+Even so, you should still limit access to this endpoint to only trusted networks.
+For example, on AWS, you'd want to allow inbound traffic from trusted networks and/or your Load Balancer's SG as they are the source of health check traffic.

 Both caching and timeouts are configurable.
 They both default to 5s, with timeouts limited to a maximum of 20s.
 Both accept a [Go Duration String](https://golang.org/pkg/time/#ParseDuration).

 ### Global Route
-The global `/` route returns a 200 if all commands & services are healthy, and a 503 Service Unavailable if unhealthy.
+The global `/` route returns a 200 if all checks are healthy, and a 503 Service Unavailable if unhealthy.

 ### Command-Specific Route
 Command-specific routes are available and correspond to the name of the command.
 For example, `/command/MyCommandName`